Shimon ben Lakish

 Shimon ben Lakish (שמעון בן לקיש; שמעון בר לקיש Shim‘on bar Lakish or bar Lakisha), better known by his nickname Reish Lakish (c.
 200 — c.
 275), was an amora who lived in the Roman province of Judaea in the third century.
-He was reputedly born in Bosra, east of the Jordan River, around 200 CE, but lived most of his life in Sepphoris.
+He was said to be born in Bosra, east of the Jordan River, around 200 CE, but lived most of his life in Sepphoris.
 Nothing is known of his ancestry except his father's name.

-He is something of an anomaly among the giants of Torah study as, according to the Babylonian Talmud, he was in his early youth a bandit and a gladiator.
+He is something of an anomaly among the important people of Torah study as, according to the Babylonian Talmud, he was in his early youth a bandit and a gladiator.

 He was regarded as one of the most prominent amoraim of the second generation, the other being his brother-in-law and halakhic opponent, Johanan bar Nappaha.

 Biography

 His teachers

 According to the Talmud, Reish Lakish, like Yochanan, ascribed his knowledge of the Torah to his good fortune in having been privileged to see Judah haNasi.
 According to Halevy, he was a pupil of Judah II, grandson of Judah haNasi, in whose name he transmits many sayings.
 Bacher supposes that he was a pupil of Bar Kappara, since he often hands down sayings in his name.
 He appears also to have attended the academy of Hoshaiah Rabbah, whom he cites, questions, and calls the "father of the Mishnah".